TehShrike/joshduff.com/content/2015-06-why-you-need-a-state-router.md

 title: Why your webapp needs a state-based router
 date: Sat Jun 20 2015 19:05:51 GMT-0500 (CDT)
+summary: Business software has lots of moving parts and routing is important

 Yeah, the title is slightly hyperbolic - state routers aren't appropriate for every webapp.
 Your webapp probably needs one though!